celestiaorg/celestia-node/docs/adr/adr-011-blocksync-overhaul-part-1.md

 ##### `eds.Store.Blockstore`

 `Blockstore` method returns a [`Blockstore`][blockstore] interface implementation instance, providing random access over share and NMT Merkle proof in every stored EDS.
-It is required for FNs/BNs to serve DAS requests over the Bitswap and for [reading data by namespace](#reading-data-by-namespace).
+It is required for FNs/BNs to serve DAS requests over the Bitswap.

 There is a `Blockstore` over [`DAGStore`][dagstore] and [`CARv2`][carv2] indexes.

 ___NOTES:___

-- _We can either use it(and finish if something is missing for our case) or implement custom optimized for our needs._
+- _We can either use DAGStore's one or implement custom optimized for our needs._
 - _The Blockstore does not store whole Celestia Blocks, but IPFS blocks.
 We represent Merkle proofs and shares in IPFS blocks._
 - EDIT: We went with custom implementation.